omeka/classic-enduser/docs/Content/Shortcodes.md

 General
 --------
-Shortcodes can be added into text fields on pages.
-You cannot put a shortcode into the footer, or into the "Homepage Text" field.
+Shortcodes can be added into text fields on **pages**.
+You cannot put a shortcode into the "Footer Text" field or the "Homepage Text" field in your theme.
 The general syntax in a text field would look like this:

 ```
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.